 When you gear up for a workout, you check all the essentials off your list: headphones, sneakers, water bottle, and a killer playlist.
 As for underwear?
 You probably just throw something on without a second thought.
 However, that second thought can make a huge difference when it comes to your health, not to mention the quality of your workout.

-Your undergarments do play an important part in your health and hygiene when you work out, though, but no one ever really talks about them.
-In turn, we went to the experts to find out everything you need to know about choosing the best undies for working out.
+Your undergarments can play an important part in your health and hygiene when you work out, but no one ever really talks about them.
+In fact, there’s a burgeoning industry of high-performance underwear breaking out from under the radar that’s been specially engineered for high-intensity activity, such as working out.
+From space-age fabrics that stay light and airy to specialized fits that ensure comfort and allow for free flexibility.
+But where to begin?
+With so many new styles popping up both on the racks and online, where do you start?
+We went to the experts to find out everything you need to know about choosing the best undies for working out.

-In addition, watch out for elastic in the groin (think G-strings) or abrasive lace in all the wrong places, which can cause irritation, rashes, itching, and discomfort particularly with more intense activity.
+Despite having quite different silhouettes, one thing each of the following styles has in common is a certain nip, tuck, seam or gusset that lets your body move friction-free while staying in place (AKA not riding up or down).
+Additionally, things to avoid include elastic in the groin (think G-strings) or abrasive lace in all the wrong places, which can cause irritation, rashes, itching, and discomfort, particularly with more intense activity.

 Meet the Expert

 - Suzie Welsh, RN is a nurse, educator, women’s health advocate, and the CEO and founder of Binto, a telehealth and subscription box company that focuses on female reproductive health.